Are golden retrievers smart?

-If you’re wanting to know if golden retrievers are smart, I’m assuming the real reason you’re asking is that you want to know if golden retrievers are good pets and if they’re right for you.
+If you’re wanting to know if golden retrievers are smart, I’m assuming the real reason you’re asking is that you want to know if golden retrievers are good dogs and if they’re right for you.

 Here’s the truth: golden retrievers make outstanding pets… for the right people.

 Goldens are intelligent dogs with a lot of energy.